The Simpsons Movie: Plot

 Being trapped under the dome causes mass hysteria in Springfield and when Homer's silo is discovered on the news, hundreds of townspeople arrive at the Simpsons' house in an attempt to lynch the family.
-They escape through a sinkhole hidden under Maggie's sandbox, which destroys the house.
+They escape through a sinkhole, which destroys the house.
 The family is furious at Homer for his blundering, but he convinces them to follow him to Alaska, where he had always planned to go if something like the incident happened.
 Homer wins a truck by riding a motorcycle around a globe of death and the family restarts their lives in a remote Alaskan cabin.

 As Springfield begins exhausting its supplies, the townspeople eventually attack the dome and the city descends into chaos.
 Cargill, mad with the power he has over Springfield and outraged by their defiance, tricks Schwarzenegger into ordering the town's demolition.
 The Simpsons see Tom Hanks on television advertising a "new Grand Canyon" on the site of Springfield.
-Realizing that their hometown is in danger, the family vow to save it sans Homer, who refuses to assist and storms out.
+Realizing that their hometown is in danger, the family vow to save it except Homer, who refuses to assist and storms out.
 When he returns the next morning, he finds his family has left to save Springfield, with Marge taping a message over their wedding video to explain this to him.
-A distraught Homer is recovered by an Inuk shaman, who helps him come to an epiphany about his selfishness; he decides to save the town and his family.
-Meanwhile, Marge and the kids are captured by the EPA in Seattle and placed back inside the dome.
+However, Marge and the kids are captured by the EPA in Seattle and placed back inside the dome.
+Meanwhile, a distraught Homer is recovered by an Inuk shaman, who helps him come to an epiphany about his selfishness; he decides to save the town and his family.

 The EPA lowers a time bomb suspended by a rope through a hole at the top of the dome.
 While the townspeople attempt climbing the rope to escape, Homer returns to Springfield and descends the rope, knocking the escaping townspeople and the bomb off, inadvertently shortening its countdown and further provoking the town's ire.
 Refusing to give up, Homer reconciles with Bart and they use a motorcycle to travel up the side of the dome with the bomb.
 Bart throws the bomb through the hole seconds before it detonates, shattering the dome and freeing the town.
-Cargill attempts to murder Homer and Bart for foiling his plan, but Maggie knocks him out by dropping a rock on his head.
-The townspeople forgive and praise Homer before he rides into the sunset with Marge as Springfield begins restoration.
+Cargill attempts to murder Homer for foiling his plan, but Maggie knocks him out by dropping a rock on his head.
+The dome's destruction prompts the townspeople to forgive and praise Homer as a hero.
+The citizens begin restoring the town and the Simpsons' house.